qpalzmal/CSV-Combiner/README.md

 # CSV-Combiner
 Command line python program that takes several CSV files as arguments.
 Each CSV file must have the same columns.
-Outputs new CSV file to 'stdout' with an additional column denoting the name of the file
+Outputs new CSV file to `stdout` with an additional column denoting the name of the file

 ```
 $ python3 csv-combiner.py accessories.csv clothing.csv > combined.csv